Yuki2718/adblock/README.md

 See above, it's a mobile version of phhider-nogen.txt.
 Rules covered by AdGuard Mobile ads filter won't be added.

+Update: Since generic cosmetic filtering is disabled by default on mobile, some specific-generic filters were added to uBlock filters so the value of this list dropped (I already removed entries no more needed - actually I'm the one who proposed and added the filters to uBlock filters).
+I may stop providing this list in future once I find time to move them to uBlock filters with further check.

 <a href="https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/no_gen_cosm/phhider-mob.txt&title=Placeholder%20Hider%20with%20no%20generic%20hiding%20for%20mobile">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/no_gen_cosm/phhider-mob.txt)